dodsonphillip62/notes/README.md

 # 2023-11-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and potential obstacles.
 Finally, use task management tools and version control systems to keep track of your progress and collaborate with teammates.
 By following these tips, you can make the most of every hour you spend coding and achieve your goals more quickly and efficiently.

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the inevitability of encountering unexpected user behavior or input.
+It serves as a reminder to always consider the end-user and potential edge cases when designing and implementing code.